magedavee/p50Analysis/README.txt

 optional: 'make doc' to generate Doxygen documentation

-For locally-installed HDF5 builds, use cmake with the option to generate the "high level" library libhdf5_hl.a;
+For locally-installed HDF5 builds, use cmake with the `-DHDF5_BUILD_HL_LIB=ON` option
+    to generate the "high level" library libhdf5_hl.a;
     set environment variables to point to your HDF5 headers and build:

-cmake ../hdf5-1.8.14/ -DHDF5_BUILD_HL_LIB=ON
-export HDF5_SRCDIR=<../hdf5-1.8.14>/src/
-export HDF5_LIBDIR=<path/to/hdf5-build>/bin/
+export HDF5_SRCDIR=<HDF5 cmake source directory>/src/
+export HDF5_LIBDIR=<HDF5 cmake build directory>/bin/

 Running
 =======